Spatial regionalization based on optimal information compression: Results

-Looking at Fig.~\ref{fig:entvcomp}, we can observe a consistently increasing level of overall diversity in the metro areas, as illustrated by the majority of points falling above the line $x=0$ in the three plots.
-This observation is consistent with findings that suburbs have generally become more racially diverse \cite{orfield2013america}, and that there are an increasing number of ``no-majority'' communities in which no ethnoracial group makes up more than half of the population \cite{farrell2018no}.
-The Scranton Wilkes-Barre metro area represents a clear outlier regarding changes in overall diversity, as its value of $H_{metro}$ shot up in $2010$, with roughly a $116\%$ increase from relatively low values in the first three decades.
-The coefficients of determination $r^2$ for the regression analyses reveal that the temporal changes in $H_{metro}$ are highly correlated with the changes in $\eta$ over the same time periods, with the strongest correlation occurring between $2000$ and $2010$.
-These $r^2$ values, along with the statistically significant p-values of the corresponding regression line slopes (all of which had $p\ll 0.01$), suggest that the overall diversity of metros is an important factor for determining the complexity in segregation patterns we see according to Eq.~\ref{eq:comp}.
+Looking at Fig.~\ref{fig:entvcomp}, we can also observe a consistently increasing level of tract-level diversity in the metro areas, as illustrated by the majority of points falling to the right of the line $x=0$ in the three plots.
+The average values of $H_{avg}$ over the four decades are $\{0.57, 0.67, 0.87, 1.02\}$ for $\{1980,1990,2000,2010\}$.
+This observation is consistent with findings that suburbs have generally become more racially diverse \cite{orfield2013america}, that there are an increasing number of ``no-majority'' communities in which no ethnoracial group makes up more than half of the population \cite{farrell2018no}, and that the diversification of cities in the U.S. is manifested nationwide with no significant regional dependence \cite{dmowska2018spatial}.
+The Scranton Wilkes-Barre metro area (the rightmost point in Fig.~\ref{fig:entvcomp}) represents a clear outlier regarding changes in overall diversity, as its value of $H_{avg}$ shot up in $2010$, with roughly a $105\%$ increase from relatively low values in the first three decades.
+The coefficients of determination $r^2$ for the regression analyses reveal that the temporal changes in $H_{avg}$ are highly correlated with the changes in $\eta$ over the same time periods, with the strongest correlation occurring between $2000$ and $2010$.
+These $r^2$ values, along with the statistically significant p-values of the corresponding regression line slopes (all of which had $p\ll 0.01$), suggest that the small-scale diversity within metros is an important factor for determining the complexity in segregation patterns we see according to Eq.~\ref{eq:comp}.

+Indeed, the results in Fig.~\ref{fig:entvcomp} should not be too surprising: Eq.~\ref{eq:Havg} has its origins in the theory of information transmission and can itself be used as a measure of spatial segregation \cite{wright2014patterns}, like the compressibility in Eq.~\ref{eq:comp}.
+However, Eq.~\ref{eq:Havg} accounts only for diversity at small spatial scales, while the compressibility in Eq.~\ref{eq:comp} accounts for both small-scale diversity as well as large scale homogeneity within clusters.
+In this way, both large-scale segregation and small-scale diversity will affect the compressibility, and therefore we need to examine both factors to determine which is a more dominant force associated with the increasing complexity we see in metros according to Eq.~\ref{eq:comp}.